 LLP’s are very similar, with the difference of the limited liability extends all partners.
 Each partner is protected against the debts of the company.
 Also, each partner is freed from being held responsible for the actions of the other partner(s).

-• Limited liability companies (LLC) afford the business owner protection from personal liability while also having the profits and losses pass through the owner’s personal income without being subjected to corporate taxes.
+Afford the business owner protection from personal liability while also having the profits and losses pass through the owner’s personal income without being subjected to corporate taxes.
 LLC owners are still considered self-employed and thus are still required to pay self-employment taxes.

-• Corporations offer the largest amount of protection when it comes to personal liability.
+Offer the largest amount of protection when it comes to personal liability.
 There are several forms of a corporation, however, that is beyond the scope of this post.
 While corporations afford the business owner the highest level of protection as far as personal liability, there is the drawback of double taxation in some cases.
 In addition, there is a more extensive requirement for record-keeping, operational processes, and reporting.

-How to Obtain a Business License for a Cleaning Business
+How to Obtain a Business License for a Cleaning Business?

 So now you have determined the structure of your business and you are ready to apply for your business license.
 But, how do you go about that?